nguyenkaos/atm-forecast/README.md

 * usage-mini.rds - This contains a random sample of roughly 10% of all ATMs.
 Each ATM within this data set contains its full 18 month history.
 * usage-micro.rds - This contains a random sample of only 3 ATMs.
 This data set is useful for sanity checks during development.

-To run the application follow these steps.
+To run the forecast follow these steps.
 * Open a UNIX terminal.
 Use Cygwin on Windows, if needed.
+* Change directory to that containing the forecast code.

-* cd src/main/R/forecast
+> cd src/main/R/forecast

-cp withdrawals
-$ cd atm-forecast/src/main/R/forecast
+* To ensure that the necessary R packages are installed, run the 'setup.R' script.
+This only needs to be done once.

+> ../../scripts/batchR setup.R

+* Execute the main driver for the forecast with the 'micro' data set.

-$ ../../scripts/batchR driver.R
+> ../../scripts/batchR main.R

+* To execute the main driver with a different data set do the following.

+> ../../scripts/batchR main.R usage-all.rds